 It was a cold and rainy Friday morning as we began our ascent up the mountain.
 When we arrived at our first vantage we spotted a lone chocolate phase bear feeding far above us in the low clouds that partially obscured the mountain.
 Determined to finally get my stalk on, I trotted up the near vertical slope with Esther floundering behind.
 Just as we were closing the distance on the bear, he disappeared into the clouds.
 Surely he’d bedded down in one of the dozens pine beds littered across the slope.
 So the rest of the day was spent hiking in circles looking for the lone bear, who for no particular reason I named Sedwich.
 We visited all the promising areas—and more—but again found nothing.
 Wet and discouraged, we returned to camp around 2 p.m.

 We were officially out of dry footwear which encouraged us to go driving down one of the long, winding roads in the relentless rain.
 By late afternoon we hadn’t set eyes any bear and returned to camp for lunch.
 To my dismay the forest service had opened the locked gate on the logging road leading up the mountain where we had toiled for so long.
-With the impending weekend, I feared the area would soon get blown out.
-It was becoming very difficult to imagine a scenario wherein I might have a successful bear stalk.
+With the impending weekend, I feared the area would soon get blown out by rifle hunters.
+It was hard to imagine a scenario wherein I might get a successful stalk.

-Through drizzling rain I zigzagged to the top of the ridgeline, desperately trying to get above the swirling winds that had likely busted the bears.
-Soaked with sweat and rain, I glassed every bit of the mountain but turned up nothing.
+Through drizzling rain I zigzagged to the top of the ridgeline, desperately trying to stay above the swirling winds that had likely busted the bears.
+Soaked with sweat and rain, I glassed every bit of cover but turned up nothing.
 Darkness was falling, as were my spirits.
-The only option was to work back towards the truck and try again in the morning.
+The only option was to work back down to the truck and try again in the morning.
 While following a finger ridge down the mountain, a dark blob in the brush caught my eye.
 My heart jumped.
 It was the big brown phase bear, nearly invisible as it fed in the dense brush below.
 No shot; must get closer.

 Staying above the feeding bear, I crouched low and skirted the hillside towards it.
 I ranged the bear at forty yards.
-He was feeding in circles, but only the top of his back was visible.
+He was feeding in circles with just the top of his back visible.
 Gotta get closer!
 I slowly eased into thirty yards, trying my best not to roll a rock down the hill.
 My heart thundered in my chest.
 I took long, deep breaths to calm myself, knowing this would likely be my only opportunity.
 I nocked an arrow and waited for him to present a shot.
 Instead the bear sat flat on his rump facing away from me.
 The storm-driven wind began to swirl.
 Must get closer quick!